 - Diên Khánh Citadel – South Central Coast, Khánh Hòa province.
 Well preserved fortification, built by French in 1793 in Vauban military architecture style.

 - Hoa Lư Citadel – Red River Delta, Ninh Bình province.
 Citadel of the medieval capital of Vietnam, founded in the 10th century AD.
 Citadel was located among steep limestone pinnacles and was protected by some 10 m tall and up to 15 m thick earthen ramparts.
 Nowadays some parts of these ramparts and some temples remain.

 - Huế Imperial City – North Central Coast, Thua Thien-Huế.
 Well preserved fortified citadel of Huế city.
-Fortress is surrounded by massive walls which form 2 by 2 km large rectangle with the imperial palace – Purple Forbidden City inside.
+The fortress is surrounded by massive walls which form 2 by 2 km large rectangle with the imperial palace – Purple Forbidden City inside.
 Construction of the fortress and palace was started in 1804, later were added many more palaces and other ornate buildings.
-Most of buildings perished during the Vietnam War but some 10 remain.
+Most of the buildings perished during the Vietnam War but some 10 remain.